 Students in need of financial assistance should complete the application below.
 The information you provide in the application helps our staff determine the best way to assist you.
 For questions about this program contact us at 205-348-2461.Apply for Assistance

 The Division of Student Life, Office of Information Technology and University Libraries are partnering to provide students with necessary technology tools.
-Hotspots, web cameras and laptops are available for lease to students in need.
+Web cameras and laptops are available to borrow for students in need.
+(WIFI Hotspots are no longer available to check out).
+Students can request needed equipment by completing the Technology Need Application.

 A team from the School of Social Work is available to help students locate additional support resources in the Tuscaloosa area or in your home community.
 Team members are graduate level social work students, and they are supervised by a licensed social worker.
 Please provide the requested information to be contacted by a member of the Case Management Team.